tingjs05/Chuckles/README.md

 *(not done)*

 ## About
-This is a 2.5D Top-Down Horror game made using the Unity game engine for Global Game Jam 2024 (GGJ 2024)
+This is a 2.5D Top-Down Horror game made using the Unity game engine for Global Game Jam 2024 (GGJ 2024).
+The theme for this game jam is "Make Me Laugh".
+We were then given 72 hours to created a game based on this topic.
+<br><br>
+Instead of going for the obviously happy theme for a game, our decided to put our own twist on the theme.
+We decided to incoperate the "Laughing" into the clown enemy, who would giggle and laugh as he tries to kill you.
+The "Make Me Laugh" aspect is also shown when the player needs to laugh into their microphone to try baiting the clown in certain directions to achieve the objective.
+We hope you enjoy this game!

 ## Controls